zukakun-11/aywson/README.md

 );
 // → '{ "foo": "bar" // this is foo, "baz": 123 }'

-// Update existing trailing comment setTrailingComment(
+// Using string path
+setTrailingComment(
   `{
   "foo": "bar", // old comment
   "baz": 123
 }`,
-  ["foo"],
+  "foo",
   "new comment"
 );
 // → replaces "old comment" with "new comment"